Sam-Coder-137/PhantomFlow/README.md

    Pages with aggressive Content Security Policies (CSP)
    Sites using sandboxed iframes or strict script isolation
    Certain browser extension pages and internal browser URLs
    Websites with heavy anti-tampering protections

+   By the way, the AI is not very smart.
+If I get enough people saying I should upgrade it then I will.

 If you experience any bugs, issues, questions, or concerns, feel free to contact: samcoder137@proton.me